haven1network/validator/Readme.md

 #### Steps to Add a New Validator

-1. Update your `data/static-nodes.json` file with the new one provided by the team.
+1. Update your `data/static-nodes.json` file with the new one provided by the Haven1 Team.
 2. Attach a `geth` console to the node:

     ```bash
-    docker run -it quorumengineering/quorum:22.7.1 attach data/geth.ipc
+    docker run -v data:/data -it quorumengineering/quorum:22.7.1 attach /data/geth.ipc
     ```

 3. Propose the new validator using the command `istanbul.propose(<address>, true)`.
 Replace `<address>` with the address of the new validator candidate node: